Migweld/xero-beanworks/README.md

 - No sample data is provided for `ContactGroups` or `AccountGroups`, these have been omitted
 - The Xero app is public, as opposed to private, meaning a consumer key/secret key oAuth1 config has been used
 - Duplicates are not to be stored
+- Data is returned as an object once stored

 ### Testing